JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

   is activated.
 But this one is different than `CanActivateFn`, because it's purpose is exclusively for data fetching.

+!!! info `CanMatchFn` vs `CanLoadFn` vs `CanActivateFn`

 Since in Angular version 14.1 the [CanMatchFn](https://angular.io/api/router/CanMatchFn) was added, the `CanLoadFn`, `CanActivateFn` and `CanActivateChildFn` seems to be less useful for data fetching, because with `CanMatchFn` you can prevent a route from being matched at all.
 And routes that are not going to be matched **will not be loaded or activated**.
 So `CanMatchFn` is more powerful than the `CanLoadFn` and `CanActivate(Child)Fn` because it's evaluated sooner.

-But its downside is that the `route` parameter is not yet a fully qualified `ActivatedRouteSnapshot`, so getting url params is not easy
+But its downside is that the `route` parameter is not yet a fully qualified `ActivatedRouteSnapshot`, so getting url params is not easy ([see explanation](https://github.com/angular/angular/issues/49309#issuecomment-1453863052)).
-([see explanation](https://github.com/angular/angular/issues/49309#issuecomment-1453863052)).
+So therefore, `CanMatchFn` is currently not a good fit for data fetching.

+`CanLoadFn` is also not a good fit for data fetching, because it's only called for lazy loaded components or modules, not for **every** route.

+!!!

 Let's look at the canActivate and resolve guards more in detail and how they could be used for data fetching.